CS3704-VT/Course/Project/PM3.md

 ### Low-level Design (4%)

-Discuss which design pattern family might be helpful for implementing this project.
+Discuss which design pattern family might be helpful for implementing a specific subtask for this project.
 Justify your answer, providing a code or pseudocode representation _and_ an informal class diagram.

 ### Design Sketch (4%)